 Play to earn gaming model: the beginning

 Do you remember crypto kitties?
 Anyone interested in the crypto world must be aware of this top-rated game where players buy, trade, and breed token-based digital kitty cards.
 This blockchain-based game developed on the Ethereum network was one of its own back in 2017.
 Crypto enthusiasts were quickly drawn to the concept like a horse to the water.
-The idea to invest and eventually play online games to earn tokens sent ripples in the crypto community.
+The idea to invest and eventually playing online games to earn tokens sent ripples in the crypto community.
 The concept picked up steam in the lockdowns where people were cooped up in their homes and found solace on the internet.
 Online gaming became a major source of entertainment and gave rise to a new and emerging concept of the play-to-earn or P2E gaming model.

 The games we play: P2E way